Fer-de-Lance (novel): The unfamiliar word

 "Like all of us, Wolfe has his favorite words, phrases, and sayings," wrote William S. Baring-Gould.
 "Among the words, many are unusual and some are abstruse."

 "Nero Wolfe talks in a way that no human being on the face of the earth has ever spoken, with the possible exception of Rex Stout after he had a gin and tonic," said Michael Jaffe, executive producer of the A&E TV series, A Nero Wolfe Mystery.

 Examples of unfamiliar words — or unfamiliar uses of words that some would otherwise consider familiar — are found throughout the corpus, often in the give-and-take between Wolfe and Archie.
+In this instance, it's Archie who uses the unfamiliar word—and in his narration, not in conversation with Wolfe.